 Created a software development company to focus on providing quality custom software solutions that are affordable for any business, large or small.
 Our expertise is delivering SaaS solutions with mobile and web clients utilizing local and offshore engineers.
-We've worked in several industries including to market.
-I was responsible for all technology strategies, product roadmaps, and communication with clients, partners, investors, and other stakeholders as necessary.
+We've worked in several industries including Healthcare, HR, FinTech, and AgTech.